 - HARBO Technologies: developed the world’s smallest and lightest containment system for marine oil spills

-- Metabolik Technologies: bioremediation platform that enables microbes to reduce the concentration of naphthenic acids and other components found in oil sands tailings ponds
+- Metabolik Technologies: developing an efficient and scalable bioremediation platform that enables microbes to reduce the concentration of naphthenic acids and other components found in oil sands tailings ponds

 - Opus 12: developing a device that recycles CO2 into cost-competitive chemicals and fuels

 - Osprey Infomatics: enables industrial customers to reduce operational costs and mitigate environmental and safety risks through intelligent visual monitoring.
 The company’s cloud platform is powered by artificial intelligence and integrated with industrial sensors and systems

 - Quidnet Energy: leverages mature oil and gas technology to develop wells into energy storage facilities for large-scale renewables integration and grid management